NYCPlanning/cpdocs/docs/cpdb.md

 	For projects where the work will take place at one or many fixed locations.

-Projects that can not be classifed into any of these three categories based on keywords in the short description are left as **Unknown**.
+Projects that can not be classified into any of these three categories based on keywords in the short description are left as **Unknown**.

 **Mapping the projects**